 CPU with laptop CPU will decrease performance; you can find people benchmarking CPUs online if you need a cross-architecture comparison.
 Laptop CPUs are also designed not to need much cooling and often have a lower frequency (slower speed) and count (multithreading/multitasking).

 Now that we have covered all the ways you can customize a laptop using a Laptop CPU, I hope you will be having an idea regarding how you will achieve your imagination.
-It is another way to reuse your older Laptop, reducing the overall E-waste and spending a few bucks at the same time.
+It is another way to reuse your older Laptop, reducing the overall E-waste and spending a few bucks simultaneously.